Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: LRP Block

-Dense neural networks also present BN layers between pooling and ReLU layers, thus an adjacent convolutional or linear layer is not available.
+Dense neural networks also present BN layers between pooling and ReLU layers, thus an adjacent convolutional or fully-connected layer is not available.
 Observing that the preceding pooling operation is also a linear operation (not followed by any activation function), we can fuse it with batch normalization.
-If we have average or sum pooling, we simply calculate its equivalent convolution, as explained in Section \ref{pool}, and perform the fusion according to equations \ref{BN1} and \ref{BN2}.
+If we have average or sum pooling, we simply calculate its equivalent convolution, as explained in Appendix \ref{pool}, and perform the fusion according to Equations \ref{BN1} and \ref{BN2}.

 In the case of max pooling, we start by imagining a convolutional layer performing identity mapping before the batch normalization.
-This imaginary layer has no bias or padding, its stride is unitary, and its weights, $\bm{K}$, have shape (C,C,1,1), where C is the max pooling number of channels.
-An element $k_{c1,c2,h,w}$ is then given by equation \ref{weights}.
-Thus, we can fuse the batch normalization with the identity convolution according to the equations \ref{BN1} and \ref{BN2}, creating a BN equivalent convolution.
-The LRP layer for relevance propagation through the sequence of MaxPool, BN, and ReLU is then defined by the 4-step procedure below:
+This imaginary layer has no bias or padding, its stride is unitary, and its weights, $\mathbf{K}$, have shape (C,C,1,1), where C is the max pooling number of channels.
+An element $k_{c1,c2,h,w}$ is then given by Equation \ref{weights}.
+Thus, we can fuse the batch normalization with the identity convolution according to the Equations \ref{BN1} and \ref{BN2}, creating a BN equivalent convolution.
+The LRP layer for relevance propagation through the sequence of Max Pool, BN, and ReLU is then defined by the 4-step procedure in Algorithm \ref{LRPAlgoMPBN}.

-\begin{enumerate} \item Forward pass the MaxPool output through the BN equivalent convolution, generating its output tensor $\bm{z}$ (without activation).
-Use parameter sharing, use the detach() function on the biases, and obtain the MaxPool output via a skip connection. \item For LRP-$\epsilon$, modify each $\bm{z}$ tensor element ($z$) by adding $sign(z)\epsilon$ to it.
-Defining the output relevance of the ReLU activation as $\bm{R}_{L}$, perform its element-wise division by $\bm{z}$: $\bm{s}=\bm{R}_{L}/\bm{z}$. \item Forward pass the quantity $\bm{s}$ through a transposed version of the BN equivalent convolution (transposed convolution), generating a quantity $\bm{t}$.
-Employ parameter sharing, but set biases to 0.
-Then perform a MaxUnpool operation, using $\bm{t}$ as input, creating the tensor $\bm{c}$. \item Obtain the relevance at the input of the MaxPooling layer by performing an element-wise product between $\bm{c}$ and the MaxPool input values, $\bm{x}_{L}$ (i.e. the output of layer L-1): $\bm{R}_{L-1}=\bm{x}_{L} \odot \bm{c}$. \end{enumerate}

 This methodology generates the same result as propagating the relevance first in the BN equivalent convolution and then in the max pooling LRP layer, but it has a lower computational cost.